Courses for Spring 2025

 DEMG 5351-401 Quantitative Methods II Hyunjoon Park R 3:30 PM-5:29 PM As the second part of a two-semester sequence, this graduate course focuses on regression analysis as used in social science research.
 In particular, we discuss features and assumptions of linear regression and logistic regression models.
 We learn how to apply regression models to real social science data using Stata and how to interpret the results.
 SOCI5351401

-DEMG 5351-402 Quantitative Methods II F 10:15 AM-11:14 AM As the second part of a two-semester sequence, this graduate course focuses on regression analysis as used in social science research.
+DEMG 5351-402 Quantitative Methods II Katelyn Kim F 10:15 AM-11:14 AM As the second part of a two-semester sequence, this graduate course focuses on regression analysis as used in social science research.
 In particular, we discuss features and assumptions of linear regression and logistic regression models.
 We learn how to apply regression models to real social science data using Stata and how to interpret the results.
 SOCI5351402

-DEMG 5351-403 Quantitative Methods II F 1:45 PM-2:44 PM As the second part of a two-semester sequence, this graduate course focuses on regression analysis as used in social science research.
+DEMG 5351-403 Quantitative Methods II Katelyn Kim F 1:45 PM-2:44 PM As the second part of a two-semester sequence, this graduate course focuses on regression analysis as used in social science research.
 In particular, we discuss features and assumptions of linear regression and logistic regression models.
 We learn how to apply regression models to real social science data using Stata and how to interpret the results.
 SOCI5351403

 DEMG 5410-401 Advanced Topics in Sociology of Gender Pilar Gonalons-Pons W 3:30 PM-6:29 PM This advanced seminar on the sociology of gender critically examines ideas about gender (women, men, masculinity, femininity), how those ideas shape our social world, and the subsequent power and impact of gender ideologies.
 GSWS5320401, SOCI5410401